Sesu8642/FeudalTactics/README.md

 git clone https://github.com/Sesu8642/FeudalTactics
 ```

-4. Configure the SDK for Gradle
+4. Configure the Android SDK for Gradle (If you didn't do step 2, just put some empty directory here.)
 ```
 cd FeudalTactics/
 echo 'sdk.dir=/path/to/Android/sdk' > local.properties